The Succulent Plant Page goes to Families of Succulent Plants goes to

 Native to tropical Africa.

 This vining plant has long succulent greyish-green stems arising from a small caudex with peeling bark.
 The younger stems, cordate leaves and petiole are pubescent.
-The tiny, green male and female flowers occur separately on long, hanging racemes originating in the leaf axils.
+The tiny, greenish male and brownish female flowers occur separately on long, hanging racemes originating in the leaf axils.

 This plant is widely spread across tropical Africa including Angola, Congo, Eritrea, Ethiopia, Sierra Leone, Somalia, Tanzania, Uganda, Zambia and Zimbabwe.
 The stem, bark and roots contain several alkaloids with pharmacological activity.
 The plant is commonly cultivated for its traditional medicinal uses in the treatment of venereal disease and for anti-inflammatory and analgesic properties when applied topically to sprained joints and bruises.